Homemade Almond Butter

 This recipe uses one pound of raw almonds, costing about $6 – 7 dollars, which is about the same price, for the same amount of almond butter I currently get from TJ’s.
 On the high end, I’ve also seen almond butter go for upwards of $16.00.
 Yikes!

-Not only is cheaper to make yourself, but it’s nice knowing exactly what’s in your almond butter.
-Plus, you easily customize it with optional add-ins like cinnamon and pure maple syrup making a fun and flavorful nut butter.
+Not only is it cheaper to make yourself, but it’s nice knowing exactly what’s in your almond butter.
+Plus, you can easily customize it with optional add-ins like cinnamon and pure maple syrup, making a fun and flavorful nut butter.

 How To Make Almond Butter